keboola/developers-docs/extend/generic-extractor/configuration/aws-signature/index.md

 {:toc}

 Generic extractor allows signaturing requests by [**AWS**](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
 Signature is the process to add authentication information to your requests.
+When you use AWS tools, extractor sign your API request.

 A sample AWS signature configuration looks like this: